 The states that have gone the longest without a Bigfoot sighting are North Dakota (12/2010), Wyoming (05/2010), and Nevada (04/2009).

 Makes sense.
 If you’re Bigfoot, with that shaggy coat, why hang out in the hot Las Vegas desert when you can rock out in Cleveland?

-With The Buckeye State all in on the legend that is Bigfoot, maybe it will only be a matter of time until Ohio mobile betting apps start offering odds on the next sighting.
+With The Buckeye State all in on the legend that is Bigfoot, maybe it will only be a matter of time until Ohio sportsbooks start offering odds on the next sighting.

 How did we get here?

 BetOhio.com utilized The Bigfoot Field Researchers Organization (bfro.net) data to compile the number of credible sightings by state that were credited and maintained by researchers, archivists, and investigators of Bigfoot.